 At Sequoia, you can gawk at the General Sherman Tree, the largest tree on the planet; drive into Kings Canyon, by some measures the country's deepest canyon, and backpack in the second-largest road-free wilderness area in the United States.
 Also inside the park boundaries is Mount Whitney, the highest point in the contiguous United States.

 Sequoia and Kings Canyon National Parks are administered jointly.
-Then there's Sequoia National Forest which is south of the parks and Giant Sequoia National Monument which includes two areas west of them.
+Additionally, Sequoia National Forest, which is located south of the parks and Giant Sequoia National Monument, which includes two areas west of them, are both administered by the same service.
 For simplicity, this guide refers to them all as "Sequoia" in the descriptions below.

 Best Time to Visit Sequoia National Park

-Sequoia National Park is open all year and is seldom crowded, receiving only about one-third of the visitors that overrun Yosemite in summer.
+Sequoia National Park is open all year but is rarely overcrowded, receiving only about one-third of the visitors that overrun Yosemite in summer.
+As a result,you can find hotel rooms available near the park on most weekends, even in mid-summer.

-In spring and summer, you'll see showy wildflower blooms at Sequoia.
-The waterfalls are at their peak in summer.
+In spring and summer, you'll see showy wildflower blooms at Sequoia., and the waterfalls in the park are at their peak in summer.
 In fall, you'll find colorful foliage along the river in Kings Canyon.

 Don't Miss Sights

-If you've only got a day, the giant redwood trees are one of the area's most exciting features.
+If you've only got a day to see the park, the giant redwood trees are one of the area's most exciting features.
 You can visit the General Sherman Tree or General Grant by taking a short walk from the main road, but they're not the only great things to see or do.
 Check out more of the best things to do at Sequoia.

 Getting Around Sequoia National Park

-When driving around Sequoia, expect to average 25 mph or less.
-It takes about 1 to 1.5 hours to drive from Grant Village to Roads End in Kings Canyon.
+When driving around Sequoia, expect to maintain an average speed of 25 miles per hour or less, which means it takes about an hour to an hour and a half to drive from Grant Village to Roads End in Kings Canyon.

-If you have a big RV or are towing a trailer, check the limits.
+If you have a big RV or are towing a trailer, check the limits before you visit.
 Single vehicles must be 40 feet long or less.
 A vehicle and towed unit combined must be less than 50 feet long.
 Some secondary roads have tighter restrictions, and so does the 12 miles between Potwisha Campground and Giant Forest Museum, where the maximum recommended length is 22 feet.

 Where to Stay